 Performs a blocking send

-int MPI_Send_c(const void *buf, MPI_Count count, MPI_Datatype datatype, int dest, int tag,
+int MPI_Send(const void *buf, int count, MPI_Datatype datatype, int dest, int tag, MPI_Comm comm)

 This routine may block until the message is received by the destination